Lady Gaga Says That She Wishes She Would Have ‘Spoken Up Sooner’ About Sexual Assault In Hollywood

 Additionally, Gaga says that she hopes that these conversations for women in Hollywood can come together — not only just about sexual harassment, but she also wants equal pay and other things that she feels women are not being treated fairly on to be discussed.

-Other actresses like Glenn Close, Kathryn Hahn, Regina King and Rachel Weisz, and Nicole Kidman also detailed their struggles with harassment in the industry.
-Close also shared a story about her first encounter with sexual assault, saying that early in her career, there was a very subtle moment in which “very famous, very big actor” put his hand on her thigh while they were reading a script.
+Other actresses like Glenn Close, Kathryn Hahn, Regina King, Rachel Weisz, and Nicole Kidman also detailed their struggles with harassment in the industry.
+Close also shared a story about her first encounter with sexual assault, saying that early in her career, there was a very subtle moment in which a “very famous, very big actor” put his hand on her thigh while they were reading a script.
 She said she basically froze dead in her tracks when that happened.

 Nicole Kidman also chimed in when it came to women banding together and helping other younger actresses in the industry, saying that she will offer her advice on anything, including finances.
 Kidman says that for women just starting out, it is really hard to be good and obedient all the time so it’s nice to have a group of women who already have experience to be able to turn to for advice.